thelfer/tfel/docs/web/LoadInducedThermalStrainBehaviourTorelli2018.md

 >
 > The explicit expression of
 > \(\deriv{\pneg{\mts{\tsigma}}}{\mts{\tsigma}}\) is not given here
-> as it will be computed by an build-in function of the `TFEL/Math`
+> as it will be computed by an built-in function of the `TFEL/Math`
 > library.

 \(\deriv{C_{m}}{\pneg{\mts{\tsigma}}}\) is computed as follows: